 It's a tenuous theory with not a lot to back it up - but then Agnes Wallace was partially responsible for me breaking down the Catherine Campbell brick wall a couple of years ago, after researching her husband's first wife, Sarah Sim.
 Many family connections seem to gravitate around Agnes.

 Agnes Wallace can also lead us to another theory, this time discovered through her younger brother, James Wilson.
 When he married, at age 30 in Birnam in 1906 to Jessie Campbell, one of the witnesses was James Crockett.
 James was the son of Frank Crockett and his wife Janet, and a family story involving visits to her claims that she may have been "a relative".
 This becomes more interesting when we find that Janet was indeed a Cameron, the daughter of Alexander Cameron and Helen Anderson, and born in Caputh in 1864.

-The Crocketts lived in the Little Dunkeld village of Inver (Frank would abandon the family and disappear in 1894), and that's where Alexander Cameron died in 1904.
+The Crocketts lived in the Little Dunkeld village of Inver (Frank would abandon the family and disappear around 1892), and that's where Alexander Cameron died in 1904.
 His death certificate reveals his parents to have been John Cameron, soldier, and Ann Auld - names tantalisingly close to our Clunie Donald's John Cameron and Ann McDonald.

 Unfortunately nothing can be found of this couple.
 The military connection is interesting because Donald married Catherine Campbell, the daughter of a sergeant in the 42nd Foot - I note there is a John Cameron of Dunkeld also in the 42nd Foot from that era - but there were, as we know, a lot of Camerons from the area at that time.